phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 164712
-#Number of Trump Tweets: 53210
+#Number of Trump Tweets: 53391
-#Number of Clinton Tweets: 35157
+#Number of Clinton Tweets: 35216
-#Number of Cruz Tweets: 33008
+#Number of Cruz Tweets: 33095
-#Number of Sanders Tweets: 24274
+#Number of Sanders Tweets: 24352
 #Number of Jeb!
-Tweets: 9126
+Tweets: 9145
-#Number of Rubio Tweets: 6402
+#Number of Rubio Tweets: 6424
-#Number of Carson Tweets: 2128
+#Number of Carson Tweets: 2136
-#Number of Kasich Tweets: 968
+#Number of Kasich Tweets: 974
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---